telerik/ajax-docs/controls/input/appearance-and-styling/html-output-and-css-styling.md

 * the RadInput table cells should have a zero padding, with the exception of the riCell table cell - it should have a right padding equal to the sum of the textbox' side borders and paddings.
 Otherwise the textbox will overlay the control's buttons or its right border will not be seen.

-* the RadInput buttons should have a relative positioning and outline:none style in order to be clickable in Firefox.
-This is due to a proprietary CSS style (display:-moz-inline-stack) used to make the control behave like an inline-block element in this browser.
-Due to the relative positioning, Opera requires some z-index (e.g. 2).
-Internet Explorer 6 and 7 require the buttons to be static (not relative), otherwise a browser bug is triggered if the RadInput control is placed inside a scrollable container.
-In order to apply styles to IE6 and IE7 the following CSS hacks are used: "* html ..." for IE6 and "*+html ..." for IE7.

 ## Dynamically applied classes